SoyeeDst/docker_confluent/README.md

 ```
 You will find two files are already here after git clone finishes.

-Go to run provisioning.sh along with your VM name.
-That would perform as the identifier of managed VMs that disallow it to be duplicated.
+Go to run provisioning.sh by giving your VM name.
+That would go as the identifier of managed VMs that disallow it to be duplicated.
 As the result, one VM with specified name would be created based on the Docker image boot2docker.
 This may take a few minutes since that would go to Docker Hub to pull required images.

 ```
 OH-jund-MBP:docker_kafka_platform jund$ ./provisioning.sh confluent